20th Century Fox seems to regret the movie too, given that it allowed the many, many potshots against it in the promos

 Old Shame: Hugh Jackman isn't proud of the film, as he felt it did little justice to his character despite the high praise he received for his performance in an otherwise underwhelming movie; he helped make up for it with The Wolverine.

 Stillborn Franchise: Played straight, but eventually subverted.
-This movie was intended to be the first installment of an X-Men Origins film series spun off from Fox's X-Men films, to be followed by X-Men Origins: Magneto, X-Men Origins: Deadpool, and X-Men Origins: Gambit.
+This movie was intended to be the first installment of an X-Men Origins film series spun off from Fox's X-Men Film Series, to be followed by X-Men Origins: Magneto, X-Men Origins: Deadpool, and X-Men Origins: Gambit.
 After disappointing reviews for Wolverine, the Magneto script was eventually incorporated into the much better-received X-Men: First Class and the X-Men Origins series was scrapped.
 Years later, Fox would put resources into making Deadpool and Gambit movies, but without any actual connection to this film.